-ILVO wants to support all stakeholders in Flemish pig farming, from the pig farmers, the supplying and processing industry, the distribution chain, to research and educational institutions, government authorities, consumers, and citizens with the above broad palette of expertise and a modern research infrastructure.
+ILVO aims to support all stakeholders in Flemish pig farming, from the pig farmers, the supplying and processing industry, the distribution chain, to research and educational institutions, government authorities, consumers, and citizens with the above broad palette of expertise and a modern research infrastructure.

 Contemporary challenges are handled by experienced professionals.
 Together with the other parties involved in the chain, they work on customized solutions.

-Your point of contact: the Pig Information Center (in Dutch)
+Your point of contact: the Pig Information Center

 The Pig Information Center (Varkensloket) is the ideal point of contact for all questions on pig farming.
 The answer is always objective, independent, and scientifically substantiated.
-The Pig Information Center shares the latest research results and sector information by participating in seminars and information sessions, as well as through publications in the trade press, an up-to-date online knowledge center, a website (in Dutch), and a free quarterly newsletter.
+The Pig Information Center shares the latest research results and sector information by participating in seminars and information sessions, as well as through publications in the trade press, an up-to-date online knowledge center (in Dutch), a website, and a free quarterly newsletter.